vremenar/rpi-setup/README.md

 # What's next
 ## Traefik TCP and UDP
 Currently Traefik only handles HTTP/S traffic.
 I plan to move all traffic (TCP and UDP) to Traefik.
-## Traefik health checks
-I have started to play around with traefik service health checks.
-I'll add that soon
 ## Container health checks
 Some of the container have a health checks included but not all of them.
 That I plan to add so they can revover and alert me when they fail
 ## Prometheus, alertmanager, Grafana